practo/tipoca-stream/README.md

 ## Install
 The pipeline is a combination of services deployed independently.

 - **RedshiftSink** Using the CRD written in this repo.
-[Instructions.](https://github.com/practo/tipoca-stream/blob/master/redshiftsink/README.md)
+[Instructions and code.](https://github.com/practo/tipoca-stream/blob/master/redshiftsink/README.md)
 ```
       kubectl get redshiftsink
 ```